2020/2021 Winter Covid Operating Plan

 - We are encouraging guests to bring your own bagged lunch, snacks and drinks.
 There will be no seating in-doors.
 Please bring your own water as there will be no access in-doors to water.

-- Guests will be able to pre-purchase their ski school and day lift tickets online.
-Lift tickets can be purchased up until 8:00 PM the night before.
-If inventory is available, lift tickets can also be purchased on the day of skiing.
+- If inventory is available, lift tickets can also be purchased on the day of skiing.
 Most days of the season, lift tickets will be available with the exception of Peak Period days.
-Prepaid lift tickets can be picked up at the Ticket Windows.
-Ski School tickets must be purchased 48 hours in advance, because instructors must be scheduled ahead of time.
-A database will be kept until the end of the season of purchasers and ski school participants for potential contact tracing.
+Prepaid lift tickets can be picked up at the “Will Call” tables next to the Ticket Windows.

 - WCSA will be limiting guest capacity to 5,000 guests per day.
-Over peak periods, if you did not purchase your lift or ski school tickets online, there may not be any inventory available.
+Over peak periods, if you did not purchase your lift tickets through the eStore, there may not be any inventory available.
 There are 19 days that are considered our peak days that change slightly from year to year.
 This season’s peak period days are listed on the pricing tab under lift tickets.
 If lift tickets are still available over the peak period days it will be noted on the Homepage of the Wolf Creek website.

 - WCSA will allow cancellations and rescheduling of tickets and lessons for a full refund minus a $25 processing fee.
 We will encourage guests to contact the ticket office by phone or email if they’re having any symptoms or if they have been exposed, and then we can easily process the refund or reschedule.
 Please allow at least a week for processing cancellations and rescheduling.